C3Po: Cross-View Cross-Modality Correspondence by Pointmap Prediction: C3: Cross-View, Cross-Modality Correspondence Dataset

 \subsection{Dataset Statistics}

-The C3 dataset comprises 90K paired floor plan and photo images derived from 597 scenes.
+The C3 dataset comprises 90K floor plan-photo image pairs derived from 597 scenes.
 These scenes span 648 unique floor plans and include 85K photos.
 The dataset also includes a camera pose for each photo and 153M total pixel-level correspondences.
 The number of correspondences per plan-photo pair ranges from 1 to 13,262, with an average of 1,711 correspondences per pair.

-We split the dataset into train and test sets by scene.
+We split the dataset into train and test sets by scene, ensuring no scene-level overlap between them.
 We train on 479 scenes, which consists of 519 unique floor plans, 66K photos (and camera poses), and 120M correspondences.
 We test on 118 scenes, which contains 129 unique floor plans, 19K photos (camera poses), and 33M correspondences.
-Note that there is no scene-level overlap between the training and test sets.